Montenegro summer packing list for women

 Europe is generally a very safe continent for solo female travelers but popular tourist destinations such as London, Paris, Milan or Florence are magnets for pickpockets who, believe me, are absolute pros.

-When walking the many touristy towns or wandering the streets of Dubrovnik, you should be extra alert to anyone trying to distract you, asking something from you, etc. who may have hidden intentions.
+When walking the many touristy towns or wandering the streets of Kotor, you should be extra alert to anyone trying to distract you, asking something from you, etc. who may have hidden intentions.
 Never leave belongings unattended or in plain sight and keep everything inside a zipped handbag.

 There are so many easy targets available in crowded places that, as soon as you make yourself a more difficult one, you raise the barrier for the average thief.